Oxel40/python-helpers/README.md

 ## Documentation
 Don't expect much in the way of documentation, for now.
 I might document some of the classes and functions sometime in the future when (and if) i feel like it.
-But feel free to view the code, which is quite short and self documenting (in my opinion).
+But feel free to view the source code, which is quite short.

 ## Examples
 Some examples has been included in the `examples` folder to show how one could use some of the modules.